 Art & Design

-The museum is a five-minute walk from the green tram Shimin-byouin stop, and an equally short walk from the blue trams Dejima stop.
+The museum is a five-minute walk from the green tram Shimin-byouin stop and an equally short walk from the blue tram's Dejima stop.
 You can also walk from Nagasaki Station within 15 minutes.

-The museum also has a shop, a café on the second floor and a rooftop garden from which you can look out over the ocean.
+The museum also has a shop, a cafe on the second floor, and a rooftop garden from which you can look out over the ocean.